tobiaszciesielski/tobiaszciesielski.github.io/src/content/blog/how-did-i-overcome-lack-of-learner-talent-as-a-software-developer.md

 ---
-title: How did I overcame lack of learner talent as a software developer?
+title: How did I overcome lack of learner talent as a software developer?
 description: ''
 publicationDate: 2024-09-28
 image: http://no-image.com